codingMustache/codingMustache/README.md

 ## Joke of the Day

-I gave my friend 10 puns hoping that one of them would make him laugh.
-Sadly, no pun in ten did.
+Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. Mesh
+ 1. Hashing algorithm
- 2. Ring
+ 2. Asymmetric encryption
- 3. Star
+ 3. Stream cipher
- 4. Hex
+ 4. Secret sharing scheme

 <details>
   <summary>Answer</summary>
-  Star
+  Secret sharing scheme
 </details>